How to spend 2 weeks in South Africa?

 In the whale watching season which runs from June to November, you might want to include Hermanus as this is a prime whale-watching destination.

-We would like to give you the following tips:
+We would like to give you the following travel tips:

 Limit the daily distances to a reasonable amount so you don’t spend too much time in the car.
 The roads in South Africa are generally good, but often there is only one lane, and travel takes longer than you’re expecting.
 And as we said before, we really discourage driving after dark.
 Here you will find more information about making a road trip in South Africa.